melissadeleonx/melissadeleonx/README.md

 If you're in the same cosmic boat, say hi at primavita19@gmail.com

 GitHub is my playground, and I'm always around—like, always.
 I aspire to make significant contributions to extraordinary projects.

-I only stepped into the world of programming last year, and I'm excited to continue the journey!
+**Daily Status:** On a new project today while pondering ways to elevate the existing ones.

+### Message to self:
+Enjoy the process.
+Remember, time is just a concept of Earth's revolutions and rotations around the sun—no need to feel pressured.
+Code at your own cosmic pace.

 That's it for now!
-I'm warping into the code galaxy.
+I'm warping into my Github galaxy.
 See you on the other side! 🚀

 ---